kh-mithu/Windows-Office-Activation/README.md

 # Windows-Office-Activation
-Download and run the "microsoft activation script"
+Download and run the "microsoft activation script.bat"